- Active Duty Membership

 In 1973, AFSA was certified as a labor union.
 As the exclusive representative for the Foreign Service employees in the five foreign affairs agencies, AFSA has certain rights and responsibilities under the Foreign Service Act and the individual "framework" or collective bargaining agreements AFSA has negotiated with the various agencies.
 AFSA's rights and responsibilities can be broken down into two broad categories: negotiating/consulting with the agencies regarding changes in "conditions of employment" and representing individual employees in grievances and certain meetings with management.
 Click here to read more about AFSA’s labor-management role and responsibilities, and to get in touch with our labor lawyers and counselors.

 As you transition into retirement, AFSA remains a vital partner for our members.
-Not only does that give you access to our dedicated retiree counseling staff and a bi-monthly AFSA Newsletter geared towards retirees, but you also retain your contacts from the Foreign Service through our online AFSA community.
-AFSA is also the only organization to advocate for your benefits and interest in retirement.
+Not only does that give you access to our dedicated retiree counseling staff and a bi-monthly AFSA Newsletter geared towards retirees, but AFSA is also the only organization to advocate for your benefits and interests in retirement.
 Click here to learn more about our retiree services and meet our retiree counselors.

 Being a member of AFSA means that you have easy access to your friends and colleagues.
 Our online member directory allows you look up and contact anyone, and even read what they have done in their careers since you last met.
 In addition, we produce an annual retiree directory, a hard copy of which is sent to all retiree members.
 It includes contact information for all retiree members of AFSA, as well as information on foreign affairs retiree associations around the country and helpful information on benefits and retiree issues.